wnameless/jpa-type-flattenedjson/README.md

 </dependency>
 ```

-# Goal
-- Make all kinds of relational databases to support JSON data format with as little effort as possible. <br>
-- Allow user to seach arbitrary JSON data through JPA without using database special functions(Ex: JSON_CONTAINS).

 ## Concept Brief
 Normally JSON format can not be queried directly with SQL, it's required the database to provide special functions to search JSON data.
 For example, the JSON_CONTAINS function in MySQL database. <br>

 However, all those special functions are not well supported by all RDBMS and it tends to break the SQL convention somehow. <br>

 AttributeConverter was introduced in JPA 2.1.
-It allows any field of an entity class to be converted to JSON string which can be stored as Varchar in all databases. <br>
+It allows any field of an entity class to be converted to JSON string which can also be stored as Varchar in all databases. <br>

-Applying [JsonFlattener](https://github.com/wnameless/json-flattener) on stored JSON string makes us possible to search the flattened JSON data by regular SQL LIKE or REGEXP related function without losing performance.
+Applying [JsonFlattener](https://github.com/wnameless/json-flattener) on stored JSON string makes us possible to search a flattened JSON data by regular SQL LIKE or REGEXP related function without losing performance.

 ## Howto
 Turn arbitrary objects into flattened JSON string and store them into database as Character datatype.